RajendrasinhParmar/RajendrasinhParmar.github.io/src/content/blog/common-ways-to-upgrade-llm.md

 Fine-tuning is a common way to upgrade LLMs.
 It involves training the model on a specific dataset to improve its performance on a particular task.
 For example, if you have an LLM that is trained on a general language model, you can fine-tune it on a dataset of medical texts to improve its performance on medical-related tasks.
 Fine-tuning allows you to adapt the model to a specific domain or task, improving its accuracy and performance.
 Fine tuning is also known as transfer learning.

-Fine-tuning is resource-intensive and requires a large amount of labeled data.
+Fine-tuning is resource-intensive and requires a large amount of labelled data.
 However, it is an effective way to upgrade LLMs and improve their performance on specific tasks.

 ### Scaling